thi-ng/blog/2019/20190304-of-umbrellas-transducers-reactive-streams-pt1.md

 -   …and, of course, above-mentioned component based UI generation

-In any application, this last topic (UI update) is just a piece of the bigger picture, and in most cases not part of the “business logic”.
+In any application, this last topic (UI update) is just a piece of the bigger picture, and in most cases not part of the "business logic".
 Yet, the architectural design choices of this UI layer can have a huge impact on the rest.
-Unfortunately, the previous article from a year ago didn’t go into any detail about possible workflows and real-world usage patterns supported and enabled by [thi.ng/hdom](https://thi.ng/hdom) (the library discussed in that article), especially the much more important aspects of state handling and deriving UI components from other values (app state).
+Unfortunately, the previous article from a year ago didn't go into any detail about possible workflows and real-world usage patterns supported and enabled by [thi.ng/hdom](https://thi.ng/hdom) (the library discussed in that article), especially the much more important aspects of state handling and deriving UI components from other values (app state).
 This was partly because these issues are outside the scope of hdom, but also was due to the already lengthy nature of the post.
-Additionally, even after 3+ years of working with some of these tools on an almost daily basis, I’m still regularly discovering, adding and experimenting with new approaches.
+Additionally, even after 3+ years of working with some of these tools on an almost daily basis, I'm still regularly discovering, adding and experimenting with new approaches.

 Primarily for this last reason, i.e. experimentation with new approaches**, thi.ng/umbrella** is more of a toolkit and explicitly **not a framework.**
 Instead, it aims to support a wide variety of use cases with very disparate architectural needs and approaches.
-It largely provides fundamental constructs to enable a “pick & mix” approach for different aspects of app development.
-It’s designed to avoid lock-in and most customization points only expect either raw, JS native data or certain interfaces rather than specific implementations.
+It largely provides fundamental constructs to enable a "pick & mix" approach for different aspects of app development.
+It's designed to avoid lock-in and most customization points only expect either raw, JS native data or certain interfaces rather than specific implementations.
 Some packages offer higher levels of abstraction or more context-specific functionality as separate opt-in layers.
-It’s maybe also worth pointing out that most packages in this project heavily rely on various ES6 syntax features and are not explicitly considering legacy ES5 compatibility nor do they provide polyfills of any form.
+It's maybe also worth pointing out that most packages in this project heavily rely on various ES6 syntax features and are not explicitly considering legacy ES5 compatibility nor do they provide polyfills of any form.
 However, all packages are distributed in these three